 - Activate these data types.

-- Build a Segment ledger of trades using Babylon segment ledger format.
+- Build a segment ledger of trades using the Babylon segment ledger format.

 - Form positions by grouping trades with Excel’s new